scarlatti/sonatas-catalog/README.md

    This file also provides the `L` (for Longo), `P` (for Pestelli) and `Cz` (for Czerny) index equivalents, for informational purposes — even though those catalogs are deprecated or not in use.
-The file also provides the `Fl` index introduced by Matthew Flannery.
+The file also provides the `F` index for Emilia Fadini's edition, and the `Fl` index introduced by Matthew Flannery.

 - `Key` (string): _Key in which the sonata is composed._